CartoDB/carto-vl/docs/guides/12-build-custom-charts.md

 Next, let's take a look at building a histogram to show the distribution of a numeric value, **tree diameter**.

-For this case, the chart will have six histogram bars with the count of trees within each diameter range.
+For this case, let's create a chart with six histogram bars that count the number of trees within each diameter range.
 To get this information, classify the diameter values into six buckets based on the viewport:

 ```js
 const viz = new carto.Viz(`
   @v_histogram: viewportHistogram($diameter, [[0, 1], [1, 2], [2, 3], [3, 4], [4, 5], [5, 6]])
 `);
 ```

-Similar to the map above, when interacting with resulting map, the histogram bars dynamically update and can be hovered for more detailed information:
+When interacting with resulting map, similar to the map above, the histogram bars dynamically update and can be hovered for more detailed information:

 <div class="example-map">
   <iframe